toolleeo/cli-apps/README.md

 * [Mutt](http://www.mutt.org/) - Mail client with tons of features, customization chances, support for IMAP, POP3, multiple storage formats.
 * [NeoMutt](https://neomutt.org/) - Patched and up-to-dated mutt fork.
 * [nmail](https://github.com/d99kris/nmail) - nmail is a console-based email client for Linux and macOS with a user interface similar to alpine / pine.
+* [Notmuch](https://git.notmuchmail.org/git/notmuch) - Notmuch is a command-line based program for indexing, searching, reading, and tagging large collections of email messages.
 * [pop](https://github.com/charmbracelet/pop) - Send emails from your terminal; it uses the API at [https://resend.com/](resend.com).
 * [pymailgen](https://github.com/toolleeo/pymailgen) - Starting from the content of a CSV file and a template text file, pymailgen generates a list of emails to be sent out using a command-line SMTP client.
 * [sup](http://sup-heliotrope.github.io/) - MUA written in Ruby; specifically developed for accounts with "a lot of emails"; nice thread-based presentation.